- Generic vs. Specific Job Descriptions: Which is better? - November 21, 2024

 Type of Biased Language: Racial Bias/Ethnicity Bias

 “Spirit animal” is a phrase used in pop-culture for describing something that represents a person’s inner personality. (e.g. “Rhianna is my spirit animal.”)
 “Spirit animal” being used in this type of casual manner is offensive to Indigenous groups.
-This is another one of the examples of biased language that might offend people due to its racial undertones towards American Indians and other tribes whose cultures include spiritual animals, totems, and symbols.
+This is another one of the examples of biased language that might offend people due to its racial undertones towards Indigenous People, American Indians, and others whose cultures and heritage include spiritual animals, totems, and symbols.

 Example of bias in a sentence: “The brand spirit animal, the guardian of values, and the curator of guest experience.”